 Creating an Inbox that Creates a Generic Business Object

-This feature allows you to configure the Service Manager email service to handle any generic business object except for service requests.
+This feature allows you to configure the Neurons for ITSM email service to handle any generic business object except for service requests.
 You create an inbox for each business object type.
 So for example, all emails that are to create a task go to the task inbox, all emails that are to create a change go to the change inbox, etc.

 To create a new business object from an email, you must include all of the mandatory fields in the email body.

 Neurons for ITSM does not support HTML content in emails that are sent to create a generic business object.